 \section{Abstract}

-Recent developments in post-Minkowksian (PM) calculations have led to a fast-growing body of weak-field perturbative information.
+Recent developments in post-Minkowskian (PM) calculations have led to a fast-growing body of weak-field perturbative information.
 As such, there is major interest within the gravitational wave community as to how this information can be used to improve the accuracy of theoretical waveform models.
 In this work, we build on recent efforts to validate high-order PM calculations using numerical relativity simulations.
-We present a new set of high-energy scattering simulations for equal-mass, non-spinning binary black holes, further expanding the existing suite of NR simulations.
+We present a new set of high-energy scattering simulations for equal-mass, non-spinning binary black holes, further expanding the existing suite of numerical relativity (NR) simulations.
 We outline the basic features of three recently proposed resummation schemes (the $\mathcal{L}$-resummed model, the $w^\mathrm{eob}$ model and the SEOB-PM model) and compare the analytical predictions to our NR data.
-Each model is shown to demonstrate pathological behaviour at high energies, with common features such as PM hierarchical shifts and divergences.
-The NR data can also be used to calibrate pseudo-5PM corrections to the scattering angle or EOB radial potentials.
+All of the models struggle to accurately capture the behavior at high energies, with common features including PM hierarchical shifts and divergences.
+The NR data is used to calibrate pseudo-5PM corrections to the scattering angle and to inform the EOB radial potentials.
 In each case, we argue that including higher-order information improves the agreement between the analytical models and NR, though the extent of improvement depends on how this information is incorporated and the choice of analytical baseline.
 Finally, we demonstrate that further resummation of the EOB radial potentials could be an effective strategy to improving the model agreement.